alainkaegi/pythonorama/style/names.md

 - Constants should use `UPPER_CASE_WITH_UNDERSCORES`, also known as "screaming snake case".

 ### Underscores
 - A single leading underscore, as in `_width`, indicates that the name is meant to be used only inside the current class.
-Some other programming languages allow you to declare an instance variable or method *private*, so that it cannot be accessed outside the class.
+Some other programming languages allow you to declare an instance variable or method *private* so that it cannot be accessed outside the class.
 - A double leading underscore, as in `__hashcode`, is the "I mean it!" version of the above.
 It's still possible for another class to get at the value, but it requires jumping through some hoops.
 - Double leading and trailing underscores, as in `__init__`, are used for various "magic" methods.